TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes

 \section{Methodology}

-Now that we've established the constraints on how to implement our method, we define the tools used for each part of the method: \textit{(i)} For the decomposition that uncovers our concepts, we use the SVD decomposition. \textit{(ii)} For the gender importance calculation, we train a classifier for this task and then use Sobol importance. \textit{(iii)} To remove concepts, we simply remove the columns corresponding to the removed concept.
+Now that we've established constraints on how to implement our method, we define the tools used for each part of the method. \textit{(i)} For the decomposition that uncovers our concepts, we use different decompositions: SVD, PCA, and ICA. \textit{(ii)} For the sensitive variable importance calculation, we train a classifier for this task and then use Sobol importance. \textit{(iii)} To remove concepts, we simply remove the columns of the matrix that correspond to the target concept.